qtumproject/documents/en/qtumrepo/README.md

 ` echo "deb https://repo.qtum.info/apt/ubuntu/ bionic main" >> /etc/apt/sources.list.d/qtum.list`

-This will add the repository to your APT sources file. **NOTE:** Please remember to change "xenial" for your Ubuntu version codename <!--(for instance, Ubuntu 17.10 codename is artful, in this case you need to replace xenial for artful)-->
+This will add the repository to your APT sources file. **NOTE:** Please remember to change "xenial" for your Ubuntu version codename *(for instance, Ubuntu 19.10 codename is eoan, in this case you need to replace bionic for eoan)*

 ### Refreshing APT sources and installing Qtum